-

 He then forced Tom to crawl into the bedroom, and then back out.
 In the bedroom, he ordered Dawn to remove her clothes, then tied her up in clothes.
 She freed herself.
 When Tom saw her free, he yelled for her to run.
 Naked, she headed out the door and up the road to the next farmhouse.
 She was taken in and hidden, and the Cedar County sheriff was called.

-Immediately following Tom Mather’s murder, many questioned his wife’s involvement, and Cedar County Sheriff Keith Whitlatch, speaking only in general terms, responded with a well known fact seasoned investigators regularly acknowledge; many murders are committed by a person close to the victim.
+Immediately following Tom Mather’s murder, many questioned his wife’s involvement, and Cedar County Sheriff Keith Whitlatch, speaking only in general terms, responded with a well-known fact seasoned investigators regularly acknowledge; many murders are committed by a person close to the victim.

 “Anytime you have a spouse killed, the public thinks it’s the surviving spouse who did it.
-And quite frankly, sometimes it is. … And at this point, we can’t say (Tom’s wife) is or isn’t [responsible],” Whitlatch told the Gazette.
+And quite frankly, sometimes it is. … And at this point, we can’t say (Tom’s wife) is or isn’t [responsible],” Whitlatch told The Gazette.

 Dawn Woodard was working as an arcade cashier at Sycamore Mall in Iowa City when she met Tom, a night-shift custodian at Carver-Hawkeye Arena at the University of Iowa.
 Tom lived at home on his family’s 160-acre farm near Springdale, and Dawn moved in with them in January 1990.
-She and Tom married August 4 that same year, and Tom’s parents moved out of the home to a new residence a few miles west of West Branch.
-Over the next 13 months, the elder Mathers saw their son and daughter-in-law on a regular basis.

 Dawn, formerly of Urbandale, moved to Coralville after Tom’s murder.
 She got an unlisted phone number, but her former in-laws told the press they never doubted her story because it was “believable.”
 Dawn and the Mathers believed a drifter came off Interstate 80 at the West Liberty exit, traveled one mile north on County Road X-40 to Tom’s house, and saw the home as a convenient target to rob.

-Mather’s parents told the Gazette they believed the naked robber story; he was naked so no one could describe what he was wearing, they said.
+Mather’s parents told The Gazette they believed the naked robber story; he was naked so no one could describe what he was wearing, they said.
 They reasoned he’d left the money behind after being frightened off.

 Whitlatch determined to solve case